Jarinha99/Jarinha99/README.md

 ## Fast Topics about me:

 - 📌 I'm From Brazil!
-- 🎂 I'm 24.
+- 🎂 I'm 25.
-- 🏢 I’m currently working at [Dasa](www.dasa.com.br) as Tech Lead.
+- 🏢 I’m currently working at [Dasa](www.dasa.com.br) as Staff Engineer.
   - 2 years working with C#
-  - 5 years using NodeJS and NestJS.
+  - 6 years using NodeJS and NestJS.
 - 📖 Improving Devops skills!
 - 🎓 Graduated in Systems Information.
 - 🌎 I'm fluent in Portuguse | Advanced in English (Still Studying)